openjax/dbcp/README.md

 ### Why **easyjax-dbcp**?

-#### CohesionFirst™
+#### CohesionFirst

-Developed with the CohesionFirst™ approach, **easyjax-dbcp** is an easy-to-use and simple solution that separates itself from the rest with the strength of its cohesion and ease of usability.
+Developed with the CohesionFirst approach, **easyjax-dbcp** is an easy-to-use and simple solution that separates itself from the rest with the strength of its cohesion and ease of usability.
 Made possible by the rigorous conformance to best practices in every line of its implementation, **easyjax-dbcp** considers the needs of the developer as primary, and offers a complete solution for the command line arguments facet of an application.

 #### Complete Solution